tokuda109/python-guide/docs/writing/style.rst

-Calling a function with keyword arguments can be done in multiple ways in Python, for example it is possible to follow the order of arguments in the definition without explicitly naming the arguments, like in ``send('Hello', 'World', 'Cthulhu', 'God')``, sending a blank carbon copy to God.
+Calling a function with keyword arguments can be done in multiple ways in Python, for example it is possible to follow the order of arguments in the definition without explicitly naming the arguments, like in ``send('Hello', 'World', 'Cthulhu`, 'God')``, sending a blank carbon copy to God.
 It would also be possible to name arguments in another order, like in ``send('Hello again', 'World', bcc='God', cc='Cthulhu')``.
 Those two possibilities are better avoided without any strong reason to not follow the syntax that is the closest to the function definition: ``send('Hello', 'World', cc='Cthulhu', bcc='God')``.

-As a side note, following `YAGNI <http://en.wikipedia.org/wiki/You_ain't_gonna_need_it>`_ principle, it is often harder to remove an optional argument (and its logic inside the function) that was added "just in case" and is seemingly never used, than to add a new optional argument and its logic when needed.
+As a side note, following YAGNI_ principle, it is often harder to remove an optional argument (and its logic inside the function) that was added "just in case" and is seemingly never used, than to add a new optional argument and its logic when needed.

 The **arbitrary argument list** is the third way to pass arguments to a function.
 If the function intention is better expressed by a signature with an